dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 # Check Kube Proxy daemon set, check command and configmap
 kubectl -n kube-system describe ds kube-proxy

+# Display the systems gateway / route
+route -n
+ip -c -h route
+ip -c -h r

+# View the Docker network interfaces on the CRE host, it will be named docker0
+ip -c -h a

+# View the IP Address / MAC address combination
+arp -n

+# DNS troublshooting
+cat /etc/hosts
+cat /etc/resolv.conf

+# Query a nameserver for DNS resolution
+nslookup $IP_ADDRESS
+nslookup $DOMAIN

+# View iptables rules
+iptables -L

+# Checkout CNI configuration details with kubelet
+ps aux | grep kubelet | grep 'network-plugin' ps aux | grep kubelet | grep 'cni'

+# Check out the --cni-bin-dir and --cni-conf-dir
+l /opt/cni/bin
+l /etc/cni/net.d

+# Check open ports, k8s doco search installing kubeadm
+ss -lntp

+# Use ipcalc to show the networking information for 10.32.0.0/12
+ipcalc 10.32.0.0/12
 ```

 **Note:** If there are multiple CNI configuration files in the directory, the kubelet uses the configuration file that comes first by name in lexicographic order.

+**Note:** When troubleshooting certificates, you need to look at the logs.
+This will either be `journalctl -u $CONTROL_PLANE_SERVICE -l` or `kubectl -n kube-system logs $CONTROL_PLANE_POD`.
+If that isn't work, trying Docker with `docker logs $CONTAINER_ID -f`.

+**Note:** When troubleshooting internet connectivity issues, a good place to start is checking the default gateway.

+**Note:** When troubleshooting why the cluster isn't working, check that the required ports are open with `ss -lntp`.

+**Note:** The `/etc/resolve.conf` file can have an entry called search `$DOMAIN` which means everytime you enter a subdomain it will automatically search the nameserver for `$SUBDOMAIN.$DOMAIN.`

+**Note:** The default order of searching for nameservers is `/etc/hosts` and then `/etc/resolv`.conf but this can be changed.
+To change this, update `/etc/nsswitch.conf` and the hosts: line.

 # 12) Other Topics